 Tenant Satisfaction Measures

-There are 22 measures in total:
+There are 22 things that are measured in total:

 -